schlarpc/overengineered-cloudfront-s3-static-website/README.md

 * No registration of distribution as an alias record in Route 53
 * No usage of KMS encryption for S3 buckets (AWS limitations)
     * After further research, it appears this can be made to work for the log bucket, but not the content bucket; this is a low-priority TODO
-* Some Lambda execution policies are overly broad
 * Directory URLs must end in "/" to get index.html retrieval behavior (e.g http://example.com/foo will not return the content at foo/index.html)
 * No KMS encryption for CloudWatch logs
 * Access logs should be converted to JSON format for easier querying